Circuitscape/Omniscape.jl/docs/src/usage.md

 ## Omniscape in Docker

-A Docker image with the latest version of Omniscape (precompiled so `using Omniscape` will run instantly!) is [available on Docker Hub](https://hub.docker.com/r/vlandau/omniscape).
+A Docker image with the latest version of Omniscape is [available on Docker Hub](https://hub.docker.com/r/vlandau/omniscape).
 To pull the image and start the Docker container from your terminal, navigate to the directory containing your Omniscape input files via `cd` and run the following code (set `JULIA_NUM_THREADS` to the number of threads you want to use for parallel processing):

 On Linux/Mac:
 ```